Cost to Build a 1800 Sq Ft House in Canada (2025 Guide)

 Labor Shortage Reality Check

 The biggest cost driver?
 Finding skilled trades.
-We're talking about paying $30-38 per hour for basic construction workers, and specialized trades like electricians and plumbers are commanding premium rates.
-Contractor availability varies depending on your location, and when your general contractor tells you they can't find a framer for three weeks, that delay costs you money in carrying costs and extended timelines.
+Construction laborers now earn $22-34 per hour nationally, with Ontario workers averaging $30 per hour.
+Specialized trades like electricians and plumbers command $35-50 per hour, and union rates in major urban centers can reach $50-60 per hour.
+Contractor availability varies by location, and when your general contractor tells you they can't find a framer for three weeks, that delay costs you money in carrying costs and extended timelines.
 Working with several contractors individually often costs more than hiring one experienced custom home builder who manages the entire building process.

 Material Costs Have Plateaued (Finally)